Dictionary » Positive Words » Optimistic – Meaning, Definition, Synonyms and Antonyms

 1. What does “optimistic” actually mean?

 “Optimistic” means having hope and confidence about the future or about the successful outcome of something.
-It’s about expecting good things to happen and staying positive even when faced with challenges.
+It’s about expecting good things to happen and maintaining a positive outlook even when facing challenges.

 2. Can “optimistic” describe people and situations?